backstage/backstage/.changeset/mighty-bears-glow.md

 MUI's Paper wrapping the SearchBar in the SearchPage was removed, we recommend users update their apps accordingly.

-SearchBarBase's TextField's placeholder was changed into a label, tests relying on the placeholder should be updated to query for the label instead.
+SearchBarBase's TextField's label support added & aria-label uses label string if present, tests relying on the default placeholder value should still work unless custom placeholder was given.